btccom/btcpool-ABANDONED/docs/INSTALL-BTCPool.md

 make

 # Build a special version of pool's stratum server, so you can run it with a stratum switcher:
+# Important: This version of sserver CANNOT run independently, `Illegal params` will throw
+# if you try to connect it directly without using StratumSwitcher.
+# Don't use `-DPOOL__WORK_WITH_STRATUM_SWITCHER=ON` if you don't know what StratumSwitcher is.
 cmake -DJOBS=4 -DCHAIN_TYPE=BTC -DCHAIN_SRC_ROOT=/work/bitcoin-0.16.0 -DPOOL__WORK_WITH_STRATUM_SWITCHER=ON ..
 make -j4
 ```